Oh no! We may not fully support the browser or device software you are using !

 Education Expenses – Tuition Payment Verification

-Generally, students will get a Form1098-T, Tuition Statement, which reports the amount of tuition and required fees paid for/by the student to attend school.
-The form includes any scholarships or grants received, whether the student is a half-time or graduate student, and if any of the payments were for January through March 2020.
-Students challenged by the IRS to prove education expenses will need more than the 1098-T issued by their college or university.
+Generally, students will get a Form 1098-T, Tuition Statement, which reports the amount of tuition and required fees paid for/by the student to attend school.
+The form includes any scholarships or grants received, whether the student is a part-time or graduate student, and if any of the payments were for January through March 2023.
+Students challenged by the IRS to prove education expenses may need more than the 1098-T issued by their college or university.
 Receipts from the school showing the amounts paid for tuition and fees can help with verification.
 Canceled checks or bank statements are also good records.
 If payments included amounts for charges other than tuition and fees, you should save a copy of billing documents from the school that break down the charges individually.

-If you are an elementary or secondary school teacher, instructor, counselor, principal, or aide and you have worked at least 900 hours during a school year, you may deduct up to $250 of the cost of books, supplies, computer equipment (including software and services), and other materials used in the classroom.
+If you are an elementary or secondary school teacher, instructor, counselor, principal, or aide and you have worked at least 900 hours during a school year, you may deduct up to $300 of the cost of books, supplies, computer equipment (including software and services), and other materials used in the classroom.
 These expenses can be deducted directly against your income without itemizing deductions.
-Remaining expenses can be deducted as a miscellaneous itemized deduction on Schedule A, subject to the 2% of AGI limit.
-Each qualified taxpayer may deduct up to $250 in expenses on a joint return.
+The remaining expenses cannot be deducted.
+Each qualified taxpayer may deduct up to $300 in expenses on a joint return.

 Employer-Provided Educational Expenses